 Do You Have the Right Corporate Culture?

 Thanks to the success of Netflix and the failure of Volkswagen, more and more companies are beginning to understand how important the right corporate culture can be to creating a high performance culture at work.
+So much so that almost two-thirds of the World’s Most Admired Company executives attribute 30 percent or more of their organizations’ market value to their corporate culture while one-third of executives attribute 50% or more of their organizations’ market value to their corporate culture.

 Corporate Culture Defined